California Faculty Association: History

 The Women's Caucus was CFA's first caucus, formed in the late 1990s with its first Women's Conference held in 2000.
 In 2002, the Latina/o and African-American causes were created.
 The Indigenous Peoples Caucus was formed in 2019.
 The first equity conference was organized in 2004 and the keynote was delivered by Justice Cruz Reynoso about CA Proposition 209 and its impact on students of color in the CSU.

-In 2019, CFA disaffiliated with the California Teacher's Association and the National Education Association.
+In 2019, CFA disaffiliated with the California Teachers Association and the National Education Association.